 DAY 1: DRIVE FROM SCOTTSDALE/PHOENIX TO THE GRAND CANYON CAVERNS INN

-1:30pm – Meet in the lobby of the Holiday Inn Express Hotel and Suites in Old Town Scottsdale.
+1:30pm – This Havasu Falls tour begins in the lobby of the Holiday Inn Express Hotel and Suites in Old Town Scottsdale.
 Today we will head north through the Sonoran Desert and into the high elevation plateaus and red rock canyons of north-central Arizona.
 As we gain elevation, we will travel across the Colorado Plateau to the Grand Canyon Caverns Inn.
 Here we will enjoy dinner as your guides brief you on the following morning’s activities and provide an overview of your guided hiking trip in Havasupai.

 - Hiking: None